 - When the check box is unchecked, browse dialog boxes always open to their predefined first-use locations in the catalog.

-- When the box is checked, last-visited locations are cleared for all browse dialog boxes.
+- When the check box is checked, last-visited locations are cleared for all browse dialog boxes.

 Clearing last-visited locations is a one-time operation, like clearing a cache.
 When you click OK on the Options dialog box, the operation takes effect and the check box is unchecked automatically.
 The next time you open any browse dialog box, it opens to its predefined first-use location.
 Thereafter, the Accept default behavior for each browse dialog box setting is observed.
 If default behavior is accepted, last-visited locations are used again for browse dialog boxes that support them.